 We’re underway at the 2014 U.S. Open on the Pinehurst No. 2 course.
-The A Position has it all covered in our new interactive e-magazine, The Grain.
 I was lucky to play No. 2 and some of the other courses at the Pinehurst Resort two springs ago.
 I reported on it in the May 9, 2012 issue of The Commons, an independent non-profit weekly newspaper covering Brattleboro and the towns of Windham County, Vermont.
 I’ve reproduced it here in somewhat different form.

 I called Eddie McKenzie the other day and got his answering machine.
 He claims it’s one of three electrical devices at his home, along with the refrigerator and stereo setup, but unless he’s reading by candlelight–and he’s a great reader–I figure he’s underestimated.
 He changes his message every day, and is as likely to quote Marcus Aurelius as the lyrics from “As Time Goes By.”

 I had a few questions: when he actually came to Brattleboro, when he left to begin caddying on the LPGA tour, when he settled back down in his old hometown to began caddying again at the Pinehurst Resort in North Carolina, which he’s been doing for almost three decades.